Mingenew, Western Australia: History

 Mingenew was named after Mingenew Spring, an Aboriginal word recorded by European settlers in 1856, possibly deriving from either the words Minga nu "the place of many ants and flies" or Mininoo "the place of many waters".
 Mingenew and the surrounding Irwin District were first explored by the brothers Augustus Charles and Francis Thomas Gregory in August 1847, looking for suitable grazing land.
 Settlement of the district then occurred in the 1850s because it was ideal country for cattle.
 The Midland railway line opened in August 1891, and private land was subdivided, followed in 1906 by subdivision of government land.
 In 1906, the town of Mingenew was gazetted.

 Agriculture

-Today, the town's economy is based on the farming of sheep, wheat and lupins.
+The town's economy is based on the farming of sheep, wheat and lupins.

 Mingenew is known as The Grain Centre.
-The Mingenew grain facility (CBH, Co-operative Bulk Handling) is recognised as the largest inland grower fed receival site facility in the Southern Hemisphere, with a holding capacity of 403,000 tons.
-There is a giant wheat stalk sculpture, affectionately known as "Big Ears" by the locals, at Cecil Newton Park in the main street of the town, emphasising the importance of wheat farming in the area.
+The Mingenew grain facility (CBH, Co-operative Bulk Handling) is the largest inland grower fed receival site facility in the Southern Hemisphere, with a holding capacity of 403,000 tons.